 It’s all too common to say “cheers” or “salud” when raising a glass in celebration.
 Within that arena, “To the horses!” may sound a tad bizarre, but it’s been my default toast for many years.
 Whenever my wife and I raise our glasses, those three little words escape our lips.
-We say it so much, in fact, that we are sometimes asked for an explanation.
-We are always happy to regale, even though the backstory is utterly tragic.
+We say it so often that we are sometimes asked for an explanation.
+We are always happy to expound, even though the backstory is utterly tragic.

 The toast reached a broader audience when I gave it to Doren, the best friend of protagonist Jonas in the Immortal Wake series.
-Doren wields it like a personal mantra, which signals to the reader that it carries weight.
-When I first called attention to it in Transient, I explained with the following passage:
+Doren wields it like a personal mantra, which signals to the reader that it carries a lot of weight.
+When I first called attention to it in Transient (book one), I explained in the following passage:

 Doren’s trademarked toast was a nod to his early days in Alaska.
 It referenced the old borough town of Skagway.
 Dead Horse Gulch, a ravine north of town, earned its nickname after 3,000 pack animals perished there during the infamous Gold Rush.
 The area served as a short but treacherous passage to the Yukon.
 The steep terrain was so dangerous that overburdened horses often broke their legs on jagged rocks.
 Trekkers refused to waste ammunition to put suffering animals out of their misery.
 Instead, they dispersed their loads onto the other animals and let the injured fall to their deaths in the ravine.
 This happened so often that the stench of the rotting corpses polluted Skagway a dozen miles away.
 The story horrified Doren, who pledged to toast every brave horse that died.
 He had long passed the 3,000-drink mark, but he continued the ritual nonetheless.